-Geoff Chappell, Software Analyst
+Geoff Chappell - Software Analyst

-The header NTKEAPI_X.H is not known in any Device Driver Kit (DDK) or Windows Driver Kit (WDK), but all the types that the kernel is known to pick up from NTKEAPI_X.H are defined in the standard header WDM.H.
-The line numbers on the left are from the unseen NTKEAPI_X.H but are known from the symbol file.
-Those on the right are from the WDM.H that is readily available in the WDK for Windows 10.
+No header named NTKEAPI_X.H is known in any Device Driver Kit (DDK) or Windows Driver Kit (WDK), but all ten types that the kernel is known to pick up from NTKEAPI_X.H are also defined in WDM.H, i.e., the standard header for kernel-mode programming.
+Five are also defined in WINNT.H, which is the standard header for user-mode programming.

-It is not known whether NTKEAPI_X.H is the source of definitions in WDM.H or whether both pick them up from yet another header, but the former inference is the simpler.
-If it’s true, then NTKEAPI_X.H is the first known input for generating WDM.H.
+It is not known whether NTKEAPI_X.H is the source of definitions in WDM.H and WINNT.H or whether all pick them up from some other input, but the former inference is the simpler.
+Whatever the means of construction, WDM.H occasionally loses lines:

 What’s lost, let alone whether it’s important, is not easily assessed without an NTKEAPI_X.H for inspection.
 Still, out of perhaps not four hundred lines for the unseen NTKEAPI_X.H, more than two hundred are published in the other headers.
 For the two structures that do not show in these headers, usable C-language definitions can be built from type information in symbol files—but, even better, old definitions by Microsoft (with surprisingly extensive commenting) were published in the WDM.H and WINNT.H from the WDK for Windows 7, and plausibly have not changed since.
 From these old headers, it might also be inferred that most of what’s missing between KLOCK_QUEUE_HANDLE and KPROFILE_SOURCE is a type definition of a KINTERRUPT_ROUTINE.
 A workable reconstruction of NTKEAPI_X.H from public inputs could be made with good confidence.